mahesh-sudhakar/NEU_XAI/README.md

 # NEU_XAI

+This repo contains keras implementation of few XAI algorithms on NEU surface defect dataset.

+*Training a MobileNet model on the NEU surface defect dataset using Transfer Learning, and visualizing the important features of test images using model agnostic LIME and SHAP algorithms.*

 1. NEU steel surface defect database --> Original 1800 image dataset

 2. NEU steel surface defect database - Test Split --> contains 180 test images with 10% partition